Windy City Bulls 2023-2024 Preview

 Favors, who turned 32 this summer, certainly still has a lot of good basketball in the tank.
 It’s sure to be a joy seeing him take the court once again.

-Returning Players: Dalen Terry, Chris Clemons, Ben Coupet Jr., Henri Drell
+Returning Players: Chris Clemons, Ben Coupet Jr., Henri Drell

-Four players from last year’s team will return to the court this year: Dalen Terry, Chris Clemons, Ben Coupet Jr., and Henri Drell.
-Terry was a two-way contract last year, along with the previously mentioned Justin Lewis.
-At the time of writing this, Terry is with the NBA roster, which is important to note, seeing that he has been assigned and recalled several times over the last few weeks.
-The 2022 first-round selection for the Bulls has played 42 games at the NBA level so far and is likely to spend most of his time on that side of things.
-However, any opportunity to see the 6-foot 7-inch guard ball out is sure to be a delight, no matter what arena he’s located in.

-Chris Clemons, Ben Coupet Jr., and Henri Drell are the other WCB guys running it back.
+Three players from last year’s team will return to the court this year: Chris Clemons, Ben Coupet Jr., and Henri Drell.
 Any sort of retention on a G League team is great, especially for key contributors like this trio.
-Clemons only played in 5 games last year but averaged 21.2 points on 44.5% shooting.
+Clemons only played in five games last year but averaged 21.2 points on 44.5% shooting.
 Coupet Jr. and Drell appeared in a majority of the team’s matchups, averaging 5.5 and 11.7 points a game, respectively.
 Their presence in the locker room will hope to boost team morale at first as the team gets settled into the G League season.

+Another familiar face that may be with the team for stretches is Dalen Terry, the 2022 first-round selection for the Bulls.
+Terry, who is still on his rookie deal, has been designated for assignment with the WCB a few times.
+He’s played 42 games at the NBA level so far and is likely to spend most of his time on that side of things.
+However, any opportunity to see the 6-foot 7-inch guard ball out is sure to be a delight, no matter what arena he’s located in.

 New Faces: Jalen Harris, Max Heidegger, Evan Gilyard, Quenton Jackson, Isaih Moore, Kahlil Whitney